Arav22-skanda/-Personal-Introduction-Program/README.md

 ## Example Interaction

-What is your name?
+-What is your name?
 Jane
-What is your field of interest?
+-What is your field of interest?
 Data Science
-How old are you?
+-How old are you?
 21
-What are your hobbies?
+-What are your hobbies?
 Reading, Travel
-What are the languages known by you?
-English, Tamil Have you done any certification courses?
-Yes, Python Mention the skills which you have?
+-What are the languages known by you?
+English, Tamil -Have you done any certification courses?
+Yes, Python -Mention the skills which you have?
 Python, SQL

-Welcome, Jane with interest in Data Science
+-Welcome, Jane with interest in Data Science
-I'm 21
+-I'm 21
-Hobbies: Reading, Travel
+-Hobbies: Reading, Travel
-Languages: English, Tamil
+-Languages: English, Tamil
-Certification courses: Yes, Python
+-Certification courses: Yes, Python
-Skills: Python, SQL
+-Skills: Python, SQL

 ## Learning Objectives